API Reference

 Supported backends are:

-class typed_settings.cls_utils.ClsHandler(*args, **kwargs)[source]#
+class typed_settings.cls_utils.ClsHandler(*args, **kwargs)[source]

 Protocol that class handlers must implement.

-New in version 23.1.0.
+Added in version 23.1.0.

-static check(cls: type) bool[source]#
+static check(cls: type) bool[source]

 Return a bool indicating whether cls belongs to the handler’s class lib.

-static iter_fields(cls: type) Tuple[OptionInfo, ...][source]#
+static iter_fields(cls: type) tuple[OptionInfo, ...][source]

 Recursively iterate the the fields of cls and return the types.OptionInfo instances for them.